Drug tolerance

 Drug tolerance or drug insensitivity is a pharmacological concept describing subjects' reduced reaction to a drug following its repeated use.
+Drug tolerance develops gradually over time.
 Increasing its dosage may re-amplify the drug's effects; however, this may accelerate tolerance, further reducing the drug's effects.
 Drug tolerance is indicative of drug use but is not necessarily associated with drug dependence or addiction.
 The process of tolerance development is reversible (e.g., through a drug holiday) and can involve both physiological factors and psychological factors.
+Tolerance can occur with drugs taken for pharmaceutical or recreational purposes.

 One may also develop drug tolerance to side effects, in which case tolerance is a desirable characteristic.
 A medical intervention that has an objective to increase tolerance (e.g., allergen immunotherapy, in which one is exposed to larger and larger amounts of allergen to decrease one's allergic reactions) is called drug desensitization.

-The opposite concept to drug tolerance is drug reverse tolerance (or drug sensitization), in which case the subject's reaction or effect will increase following its repeated use.
+The opposite concept to drug tolerance is reverse tolerance, in which case the subject's reaction or effect will increase following its repeated use.
 The two notions are not incompatible and tolerance may sometimes lead to reverse tolerance.
 For example, heavy drinkers initially develop tolerance to alcohol (requiring them to drink larger amounts to achieve a similar effect) but excessive drinking can cause liver damage, which then puts them at risk of intoxication when drinking even very small amounts of alcohol.

 Drug tolerance should not be confused with drug tolerability, which refers to the degree to which overt adverse effects of a drug can be tolerated by a patient.

 Tachyphylaxis

 Tachyphylaxis is a subcategory of drug tolerance referring to cases of sudden, short-term onset of tolerance following the administration of a drug.
+This is commonly seen with drugs that act on the nervous and immune systems.
+The exact mechanism of tachyphylaxis vary depending on the drug, and they may include receptor desensitization, depletion of neurotransmitters or mediators and physiological adaptation.

 Pharmacodynamic tolerance

 Pharmacodynamic tolerance begins when the cellular response to a substance is reduced with repeated use.
 A common cause of pharmacodynamic tolerance is high concentrations of a substance constantly binding with the receptor, desensitizing it through constant interaction.
-Other possibilities include a reduction in receptor density (usually associated with receptor agonists), or other mechanisms leading to changes in action potential firing rate.
+Other possibilities include a reduction in receptor density (usually associated with receptor agonists), other mechanisms leading to changes in action potential firing rate, or alterations in protein transcription among others adaptations.
 Pharmacodynamic tolerance to a receptor antagonist involves the reverse, i.e., increased receptor firing rate, an increase in receptor density, or other mechanisms.

 While most occurrences of pharmacodynamic tolerance occur after sustained exposure to a drug, instances of acute or instant tolerance (tachyphylaxis) can occur.